ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ But we cannot directly instantiate a `PagedList` as there are many complexities

-^ As described previously we need to configure how paging should occur

-^ How to ensure the data is up-to-date and relevant
+^ - How to ensure the data is up-to-date and relevant

-^ How much data to load in one chunk and how much to preload
+^ - How much data to load in one chunk and how much to preload

-^ How to manage offline caching and data invalidation
+^ - How to manage offline caching and data invalidation

-^ What UX behaviour to display whilst loading
+^ - What UX behaviour to display whilst loading

 ---